Frequently Asked Questions Regarding COVID-19

-Will Southern return to distance learning in the middle of the semester again if someone on campus is diagnosed with COVID-19?
+UPDATED: Will Southern transition to distance learning in the middle of the semester?

-No, Southern does not currently plan to convert to distance learning prior to Thanksgiving Break.
+No, Southern does not currently plan to convert to distance learning this semester.
 Southern’s University Health Center is working with local public health officials to diagnose and safely care for students who test positive for COVID-19.
-However, if circumstances arise that make it infeasible or unsafe to continue offering face-to-face classes at some point during the semester, then all options will be considered to successfully complete the semester and protect and support students.
+However, if regulations change or circumstances arise that make it infeasible or unsafe to continue offering face-to-face classes at some point during the semester, then all options will be considered to successfully complete the semester and protect and support students.

 What precautions are the residence halls taking?
 Will we be able to get overnight leaves?

 The residence halls are implementing precautions such as more frequent cleaning in common areas, limiting the number of individuals in shared spaces, and not allowing guests inside the residence halls.
-More details can be found in the complete Fall 2020 Policies and Precautions document.
-Yes, the overnight leave system remains unchanged from previous years.
+More details can be found in the complete COVID-19 Policies and Precautions document.
+The overnight leave system remains unchanged from previous years.

 What kind of experience will this semester offer considering all of the safety measures being put in place?

-What is happening with Student Missions and uQuest this semester?
+UPDATED: What is happening with mission trips this semester?

-- Student Missions: After prayerful consideration, Southern has decided to reduce Student Missions operations during the Fall 2020 semester.
-We recognize the increased risks brought on by the novel coronavirus, not only to health but to travel.
-As such, we will be partnering with a reduced number of organizations until the pandemic has subsided.
+- Student Missions: We recognize the increased risks brought on by the novel coronavirus, not only to health but to travel.
+As such, we are partnering with a reduced number of organizations until the pandemic has subsided.
 For more details about precautions being taken, visit southern.edu/studentmissions.